-In this article we’ll show how to grant access to network drives from the apps run in elevated mode in Windows 10, Windows 8 and Windows 7.
+In this article we’ll show how to allow access to mapped network drives from the apps running in the elevated mode in Windows 10, Windows 8 and Windows 7.
 This problem occurs both for shared folders that are connected through Group Policy and for the folders connected by users.

-Indeed, with UAC enabled you cannot access a network drive mapped in the normal mode from an app run elevated.
+Indeed, when UAC is enabled you cannot access a mapped network drive connected in the normal mode from an elevated app.
 Let’s see what the problem looks like.
 For example, let’s make sure you can access the contents of the connected network drive Z:\ in the command prompt run without privileges.

-This behavior of the system can lead to some inconveniences when trying to run apps elevated often.
+This behavior of the system can cause some inconveniences when running applications frequently in elevated mode.

 Why does it happen?
-This peculiarity is connected with UAC mechanism for a user with the local administrator privileges.
-The matter is that when this user signs in, two access tokens are created: the first token provides access without the administrator privileges (the filtered access token, with which most apps are run) and the second is the administrator token with full privileges in the system (all apps approved elevated in UAC are run using it).
+This peculiarity is related to UAC mechanism for a user with the local administrator privileges.
+The matter is that when this user log in, two access tokens are created: the first token provides access with disabled administrator privileges (the filtered access token, with which most of the apps are running) and the second is the administrator token with full privileges in the system (all apps approved elevated in UAC are running in this context).

 There is an easier solution.
 To implement it, you have to make some changes to the registry: